ROCm/rocprofiler-systems/docs/install/install.rst

 Building Dyninst alongside ROCm Systems Profiler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install Dyninst alongside ROCm Systems Profiler, configure ROCm Systems Profiler with ``OMNITRACE_BUILD_DYNINST=ON``.
+To install Dyninst alongside ROCm Systems Profiler, configure ROCm Systems Profiler with ``ROCPROFSYS_BUILD_DYNINST=ON``.
 Depending on the version of Ubuntu, the ``apt`` package manager might have current enough versions of the Dyninst Boost, TBB, and LibIberty dependencies (use ``apt-get install libtbb-dev libiberty-dev libboost-dev``).